Ngalum people: Death and burial

 Ngalum's death ceremonies are differentiated for ngolki and common people.
-A ngolki who passes away was placed inside the bokam iwol building, which could only be entered by certain individuals.
+A ngolki who passed away was placed inside the bokam iwol building, which could only be entered by certain individuals.
 The bokam iwol could not be entered by women or young people who have not undergone initiation.
 After the mourning period, a pig feast was held, and the family and community provided it.
 One pig’s head was then placed in the body, along with the taro.
 The pig's head was placed on the right side of the body, and the taro was on the left side.
 The entire community present at the ceremony formed a procession to the burial site.
 Along the way, they mourned and sang the death songs.
 The day after the burial, taro seedlings were planted in the family’s garden.
 The planting was done by a family member, usually an older brother or the eldest son.

 The burial for ordinary people did not involve placing a pig's head and taro beside the body.
 The mourning was expressed by shaving or taking a few strands of hair from the deceased, which were then kept in a special place.
 The mourning period lasts for three days after the burial.

 In the past, Ngalum people disposed of a body by wrapping markon leaves, then covering it with woven tree bark, and tying it with rattan cords.
 After some time, the body decayed so it only left the skeleton of the deceased lying on the floor of a cave.
 The use of wooden coffins commenced when missionaries entered the region around 1956 and has continued to the present day.